Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - At this point we can also search for the files contining the name `find -name flag.txt 2>dev/null`

+> Accessing the MYSQL database using the root user

 - Note that `/var/www/html` is the default root folder of a web server.
 This default folder is configured in `apache.config` file

 - While looking for flags you can simply type `ls` to see if there is a flag in the current directory or you can navigate around in directories like:

 - `cd /var/www/` and then `cd html`

+- wp-config.php is one of the core files in teh wordpress folder that contains information about the databases, such as root user access username and password

 - Or go directly into the wordpress folder: `cd /var/www/html/wordpress | cat wp-config.php`

+- This reveals the password for root access to the mysql database

+- `